valquiriav/valquiriav/README.md

-Hi there!
+Hello there!

-- 🌱 I’m currently learning Java Development at Let's Code
+- Java Developer in training at Let's Code
-- 👯 I’m looking to collaborate on game development
+- Passionate about Sustainable Solutions for People and the Environment
+- Game Dev Enthusiast
+- Love a good blend of Tech, Design and Storytelling

+  /ᐠ‸⑅‸ ᐟ\ﾉ

-- 📫 To reach me just send an email to valqviria@gmail.com!
+- To reach me just send an email to valqviria@gmail.com!

-- She/her
+ —ฅ/ᐠ. ̫ .ᐟ\ฅ —